hpi-swa-lab/godot-pronto/changelog/i5w2_cp.md

 - Fixes adding of more references in connection window: Generated source code will no longer contain syntax errors.
 Generated code is updated immediately after adding/editing/deleting more references.

 - Avoids loosing changes in connection windows when opening a script in the Godot editor by automatically saving the connection at that point.

+- Fixes opening of multiple similar connetion windows.
+Opening a connection with the same receiver and signal as another open one will not fail any longer.